capital-G/supercollider-wiki/[WIP]-Reviewer-instructions.md

 ### Using reviews

 When you leave a review, you have three options: "Comment", "Approve", "Request changes".
-If you have any request at all, including a request to rebase, a request for more information, or a request for code changes, **leave a "Request changes" review**.
-This makes it clear to other reviewers from the PR list page that the PR has already been addressed by a reviewer.
+If you have any request at all, including a request to rebase, a request for more documentation, or a request for code changes, **leave a "Request changes" review**.

 Give an "Approve" review only when you believe the PR is ready for merging.

-Do not use the "Comment" review option as a reviewer.
+Use the "Comment" review option for questions, concerns, and general commentary.

+### Merging

+New reviewers should not merge PRs.
+In general, each PR should be reviewed by at least one person and merged by a different person.
+If the PR is very trivial, one person can both review and merge.
+Examples of trivial PRs are typo fixes, formatting fixes, inter-branch merges (for example, 3.10 into develop) and cherry-pick branches ("cherry-pick #xyz onto 3.10"), code changes of a few lines that do not change functionality, and documentation improvements of a few lines.

 ### Using assignments